Let’s talk about the EuroAce metal detector.

 Garrett Euro Ace Coil upgrades

-A range of other coils are available to purchase for the Euro ACE allowing you to achieve different things with each.
-For example to gain extra depth and to cover more ground the Nel Tornado coil comes highly recommended.
+A range of other coils are available to purchase for the Euro ACE allowing you to achieve different things with each, For example, to gain extra depth and to cover more ground the Nel Tornado coil comes highly recommended.
+Make sure you look at the costs and benefits first.
+A good coil can be just as expensive as the machine itself, sometimes it’s worth looking at upgrading your machine.

-You can find the Euro Ace both on Amazon and Ebay where all of your purchases are protected.
+You can find the Euro Ace both on Amazon or in your local detector stores.

 Garrett Euro Ace 350 Pro’s & Con’s